spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Introduction

 \section{Introduction}

 Understanding the processes that drive species distributions across space and time is a fundamental objective in ecology \citep{pulliam2000relationship}.
 Species distribution models (SDMs) are the primary tool used to study the spatial distributions of both individual species and entire communities \citep{guisan2000predictive}.
-SDMs typically use a regression or machine learning framework to relate abiotic factors to the occurrence of individual species across space, and have been used to evaluate species-environment relationships as well as to inform conservation and land prioritization \citep{elith2009species, araujo2012uses}.
-Multispecies extensions of SDMs (e.g., joint species distribution models) have also been widely adopted to simultaneously assess both the abiotic and biotic drivers of individual species and community assemblages \citep{dorazio2005, gelfand2005modelling, ovaskainen2010modeling, pollock2014understanding}.
-Such approaches are fundamental tools in both theoretical and applied community ecology \citep{austin2007species}.

-Measurement error is a key complication that must be addressed when modeling species distributions \citep{mackenzie2002, tyre2003improving}, even for sessile organisms \citep{chen2013imperfect}.
-The most common type of measurement error is imperfect detection (i.e., false negative), or the failure to observe a species during sampling where it is in fact present \citep{kellner2014accounting}.
-Models of species occurrence patterns must account for imperfect detection to avoid biases \citep{mackenzie2002, tyre2003improving}.
-Single species occupancy models (SSOMs), a specialized type of SDM, explicitly model the detection process separately from the latent species occurrence process using replicated detection-nondetection data \citep{mackenzie2002, tyre2003improving}.
-Multispecies occupancy models (MSOMs) are an extension to SSOMs that leverage detection-nondetection data from multiple species \citep{dorazio2005, gelfand2005modelling, dorazio2006estimating}.
-This approach views species-specific parameters as random effects arising from a common community-level distribution, which enables inferences at multiple scales (species, community) and leads to greater precision of species-specific effects and biodiversity metrics, all with fully propagated uncertainty \citep{zipkin2009impacts}.
-Additional extensions of occupancy models exist to understand species dynamics \citep{mackenzie2003estimating}, accommodate species with more than one occupied state \citep{royle2005general, nichols2007occupancy}, assess species interactions \citep{mackenzie2004investigating}, and account for false positives \citep{royle2006generalized, miller2011improving}.
+Imperfect detection, or the failure to observe a species during sampling where it is in fact present, is a ubiquitous complication that must be addressed when modeling species distributions \citep{mackenzie2002, tyre2003improving}.
+Single-species occupancy models (SSOMs), a specialized type of SDM, explicitly incorporate the detection process separately from the latent species occurrence process using replicated detection-nondetection data \citep{mackenzie2002, tyre2003improving}.
+Multi-species occupancy models (MSOMs) are an extension to SSOMs that leverage detection-nondetection data from multiple species \citep{dorazio2005, gelfand2005modelling}.
+This approach views species-specific parameters as random effects arising from a common community-level distribution, which enables inferences at multiple scales (species, community) and leads to greater precision of species-specific effects and biodiversity metrics, all with fully propagated uncertainty \citep{dorazio2005}.